RicardoRodr/Getting-and-cleaning-data-PROJECT/README and CODEBOOK.md

 		Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).
 		These signals were used to estimate variables of the feature vector for each pattern:  '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-	These are the final variables:
+	These are the final variables.
+The units are specified below.
+All values were normalized to [-1,1].

+	All variable names containing "Acc." are accelaration signals measured in standard gravity units, "g".
+	If the variable contains "Body", the value was obtained by substracting gravity from the total acceleration.
+	All variable names containing "Gyro" measure angular velocity vectors and

 	tBodyAcc.mean...X
 	tBodyAcc.mean...Y
 	tBodyAcc.mean...Z
 	tGravityAcc.mean...X